deaconkarim/Deacon/frontend/E2E-SETUP.md

 # E2E Testing Setup for CI/CD

-This setup provides end-to-end testing for your Church App that runs in your continuous deployment pipeline.
+This setup provides end-to-end testing for your Deacon that runs in your continuous deployment pipeline.

 ## 🚀 Quick Start